-The Pacific Aviation Museum tells the story of the nation's aviation history from WWII hangars that still bear the scars of the nation's first aviation battle.
+The Pearl Harbor Aviation Museum tells the story of the nation's aviation history from WWII hangars that still bear the scars of the nation's first aviation battle.
 Take a moving and educational tour of vintage aircraft and displays.
 Defend the skies in one of the combat flight simulators.

 You'll also see a light civilian plane that was shot while airborne during the attack, as well as a P-40 fighter that is just like the ones that took off from Wheeler and Haleiwa Field on that fateful day.

-Other aircraft you’ll see at the Pacific Aviation Museum include:
+Other aircraft you’ll see at the Pearl Harbor Aviation Museum include:

 Interactive combat flight simulators are available for an extra fee, allowing visitors to experience just how difficult being a WWII pilot was.
 The relatively new museum features top-rate exhibits and state-of-the-art displays and interactive elements.